 The 2019 Dolum Estates Cabernet Sauvignon Cask #14 Rutherford Napa Valley is deep ruby in color; the elegant aromatics sport a darker note both in fruit and baking spices including scents of violets, bramble, blackberry, tobacco, milk chocolate, cardamom and clove.
 The layered palate is focused on darker fruits including plum with some notes of boysenberry and mulberry in the mix.
 The textured but well-integrated tannins anchor a finish showing notes of Rutherford dust, dried tobacco leaf and dried herbs; in summary it lingers with some light savory characteristics.

 The 2018 Erikson & Caradin Napa Valley Cabernet Sauvignon Reserve is 100% varietal Cabernet Sauvignon, sourced from vineyards on Atlas Peak and St. Helena.
-This wine is deep ruby in color with purplish tinges on the rim in the glass; the bouquet offers dark aromatics including of sweaty saddle leather, dark plum, black licorice, a light citrus peel note and black cherries.
+This wine is deep ruby in color with purplish tinges on the rim in the glass; the bouquet offers dark aromatics including of sweaty saddle leather, dark plum, black licorice, light citrus peel notes and black cherries.
 Dark and layered with plenty of complexities both with flavor and structure this wine should be on the radar of those looking for a well-made and balanced Napa Valley Cabernet Sauvignon.
 Reveals flavors of dark plum, blackberry, cedar and tobacco leaf.
 Chewy but not coarse textured tannins complete the long finish.
 This wine shows both a freshness and a savory character on the palate.
 70% of this wine was aged in new French oak barrels.

 The 2020 Erikson & Caradin Bilateral 2020 Oakville Napa Valley Cabernet Sauvignon is bottled under their ‘Innovative’ series of wines in which each bottling is named after the type of trellising system used.
 This wine is deep ruby in color and nearly opaque in the glass; the aromatics reach out with notes of dark plum, dark cherries, mulberry, a hint of chocolate and mocha.
 This is a dark but elegant bouquet.
 Reveals flavors of spicy plum skin, dark pepper, blackberry and a noticeable lingering note of dried tobacco leaf; this nuance reminded us of visiting a tobacco farm several hours outside of Havana in Cuba.
 Juicy.
 Its texture is one of its appealing characteristics with ripe, well-structured and rounded tannins lingering with persistent dry and dusty grip.